Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Related Work

 \section{Related Work}

-Recent studies have attempted knowledge fusion into transformers either during pre-training/fine-tuning by modifying the input representation, introducing additional loss objectives or layers (adapters \cite{wang2021k}) to the base transformer.
-As our work is focused on fine-tuning and updating the input representations, we believe that a discussion of the other two sides of knowledge integration is beyond the scope of this study and refer readers to \citet{colon2021combining} for a survey.

-When updating the input signals with additional information, two trends have emerged, either keep the external text as-is in raw string form (\S \ref{sec:TI}) (definitions, ontologies, knowledge graph triples, etc.) or convert it to embedding form (\S \ref{sec:EI}) by aligning the new embeddings with the model's representation space.
-While the former approach does not introduce any additional processing overhead, the latter requires demands a proper alignment function (\S \ref{sec:EA}).
-A better function leads to better converted embeddings.
+When updating the input with additional information, two trends have emerged, either keep the external text as-is in raw string form (\S \ref{sec:TI}) or convert it to embeddings (\S \ref{sec:EI}) by aligning them with the model's representation space.